 - Oil Reset: Helps you reset the service lamps on the instrument cluster.

-- BMS Service: Performs a reset on the vehicle battery for clearing the fault information, re-match the battery, and turning off the warning light.
+- BMS Service: Performs a reset on the vehicle battery to clear the fault information, re-match the battery, and turn off the warning light.

-- SAS Calibration: Performs calibration of the Steering Angle Sensor, clears steering sensor fault memory, and turns off steering wheel warning light.
+- SAS Calibration: Performs the Steering Angle Sensor calibration, clears steering sensor fault memory, and turns off the steering wheel warning light.

 - EPB Service: Performs service/maintenance of brake systems, including deactivating/activating the brake control system, bleeding brake fluid, opening/closing brake pads, and setting brakes.

-- DPF Regeneration: Performs the DPF cleaning to clear the blockage through the continuous burning of the particulates captured in the DPF filter.
+- DPF Regeneration: Performs the DPF cleaning to clear the blockage by continuously burning the particulates captured in the DPF filter.

-The lowest price we could find on this scanner was on eBay: ArtiDiag 100 Full System Scanner.
+The lowest price we could find on this scanner was directly on YOUCANIC.

-ArtiDiag 100 is a powerful scanner that supports most vehicles on the road today and can access most modules.
+YOUCANIC scanner is a powerful scanner that supports most vehicles on the road today and can access most modules.
 It is a good tool for a mechanic looking for a portable scanner as an alternative to their more expensive SnapOn scanner.
-It is an excellent diagnostic scanner for car owners who own more than one car and want to read and clear codes on their own.
+It is an excellent diagnostic scanner for car owners who own multiple cars and want to read and clear codes independently.

-While Arti Diag 100 is more powerful than any basic OBD-II scanner (which usually can only access engine control unit – ECU) or the popular scanners like Lunch Creader VII and VIII (that can only access four systems: engine, transmission, abs, and airbag), it is not a replacement for a professional diagnostic scanner (such as Autotel Maxisys, SnapOn Souls or manufacturer specific scanners).
+While YOUCANIC SCANNER is more powerful than any basic OBD-II scanner (which usually can only access the engine control unit – ECU) or the popular scanners like Lunch Creader VII and VIII (that can only access four systems: engine, transmission, abs, and airbag), it is not a replacement for a professional diagnostic scanner (such as Autotel Maxisys, SnapOn Souls or manufacturer specific scanners).

-The reason is that the ArtiDiag 100 does not provide two-directional communication such as performing adaptations, coding, programming, and sensor activation functionality that are a must for a scanner used at an auto repair shop.
-Considering the price, functionality, and vehicle coverage, a DIYer should, at a minimum, consider ArtiDiag100 when buying a multi-system OBD-II scanner that works on most makes and models.
+The reason is that the YOUCANIC does provide two-directional communication, such as performing adaptations, coding, programming, and sensor activation functionality that are a must for a scanner used at an auto repair shop.
+Considering the price, functionality, and vehicle coverage, a DIYer should, at a minimum, consider YOUCANIC SCANNER when buying a multi-system OBD-II scanner that works on most makes and models.